meowwtama/tp/docs/DeveloperGuide.md

 **MSS**

 1. Borrower requests to borrow a book.
-2. Librarian intends to list all library users.
+2. Library manager intends to list all library users.
 3. MyBookshelf shows the list of all library users.
-4. Librarian adds the book to the borrower's borrow book list.
+4. Library manager adds the book to the borrower's borrow book list.
 5. MyBookshelf updates the borrower's details.

     Use case ends.